A few recent Magazine & Newspaper interviews with Stephen Skinner:

 In 1997, Skinner approached his then boss and suggested that he publish a magazine on feng shui.
 When his suggestion was met with unenthusiastic response, he decided to strike out on his own.

-The result was Feng Shui for Modern Living, the first full colour magazine on Chinese geomancy, featuring full colour pictures and lots of celebrities who were interested in the ancient science.
+for Modern Living, the first full colour magazine on Chinese geomancy, featuring full colour pictures and lots of celebrities who were interested in the ancient science.
 During its peak, the magazine had a circulation of around 120,000 and at one point even outsold Elle Decor!

 By paving the way, Skinner wanted to show that feng shui can very much be part of decor — that good style and good luck are not incompatible.